 Dear Parents, Guardians, and Friends of the Manito School Community,

 Combined with this positive climate is a strong academic curriculum that meets or exceeds the New Jersey Student Learning Standards (NJSLS).
 The core of the academic program is based on a solid foundation of study in reading, language arts and mathematics.
-Our new balanced literacy program will provide students with a supportive environment that immerses them in authentic reading experiences that focus on the strengths and needs of each child.
-Reader's Workshop helps children develop strong reading skills through the use of a mini-lesson, shared reading, read aloud, conferencing, independent reading, paired reading, and literature response journals.
+Our balanced literacy program will provide students with a supportive environment that immerses them in authentic reading experiences that focus on the strengths and needs of each child.
+Reader's Workshop helps children develop strong reading skills through the use of a mini-lesson, shared reading, read aloud, conferencing, independent reading, paired reading, word work and literature response journals.
 These components and the time allocated for each will vary by grade level.
 However, the basic philosophy of the program is to allow students to spend an extended amount of time each day reading appropriately leveled, authentic, high-interest texts, and to provide opportunities for them to discuss literature.
 The ultimate goal of Reader's Workshop is to develop life-long, passionate readers and critical thinkers.
-Complementing the reading program is our recently adopted Writer’s Workshop program, which aims to foster lifelong writing through relevance, consistency, authenticity and independence.
+Complementing the reading program is the Writer’s Workshop program, which aims to foster lifelong writing through relevance, consistency, authenticity and independence.
 Here as well, units will vary by grade level.
 Your child's teacher will provide you with a more specific, grade level overview of each program during our annual Back to School Night program in September.

 Teachers in Grades K-5 will implement the Math In Focus program, which is aligned to the NJSLS and emphasizes depth of content and mastery learning in the tradition of the Singapore mathematics model.
 Bar models and other manipulatives are used to facilitate instruction and help students internalize curricular concepts.
 Because differentiated instruction for advanced, grade level, and emergent learners is embedded within the curriculum, general education students in Grades K-4 will remain in their homerooms for mathematics instruction.
 There, students will be assigned to flexible groups based on their level of understanding of specific topics, as determined through formative assessments at the beginning of each new unit.
 Students in Grade 5 will continue to be assigned to math classes based on demonstrated ability level and teacher recommendation.